Satellite Event Policies

-- SfN members requiring assistance in obtaining SfN credentials will need to contact the SfN Membership Department at firstname.lastname@example.org.
+- SfN members requiring assistance in obtaining SfN credentials will need to contact SfN’s Membership Department at firstname.lastname@example.org.

 - If you have any questions regarding the satellite policies or submission process, please contact email@example.com.

-Satellite symposia and ancillary events may not conflict with any scientific sessions scheduled during the week of the annual meeting.
+Satellite symposia and ancillary events may not conflict with any scientific sessions scheduled during the programmatic hours of the annual meeting.

 All events must have some neuroscience content or relevance.

-There is no limit on the number of satellite symposia and ancillary events that a member may organize.
+There is no limit on the number of satellite symposia and ancillary events that a member, exhibitor or annual meeting sponsor may organize.

 SfN abstract presentations are permitted during satellite events.

-SfN will only list events held within the San Diego area and open to all annual meeting registrants.
-Open events that paid the listing fee will be advertised in the Preliminary Program, final Program, Neuroscience Meeting Planner, on the SfN website, and on the annual meeting mobile app.
+SfN will only list events that are open to all annual meeting registrants.
+Open events that paid the listing fee will be advertised in the online Preliminary Program, final Program and Exhibit Guide, Neuroscience Meeting Planner, on the SfN website, and on the annual meeting mobile app.